 Controlled Fluidics: A Look Behind the Curtain

-Today, we use cutting edge technology, innovative design, and new polymers to create components destined for applications that were still in the realm of science fiction in 1980.
-We take great pride in embracing advances in plastic machining and pass the benefits of new technology in the hands of skilled professionals on to our clients.
+Today, we use cutting-edge technology, innovative design, and new polymers to create components destined for applications that were still in the realm of science fiction in 1980.
+We take great pride in embracing advances in plastic machining and passing the benefits of new technology into the hands of skilled professionals to our clients.

 Controlled Fluidics engineers designed and machined components that demanded full swept volumes, low to no carryover, the ability to operate under high pressure, and chemical resistance.
 Fortunately, our engineers are experienced and creative.
 Their technical knowledge of design possibilities ensured that every client received a component that could withstand every operating environment challenge it would face.

 At Controlled Fluidics, we are particularly proud of our 5th axis capability.
 5th axis technology allows us to achieve single part flow and better throughput with the best accuracy.
 Maximizing our speed and efficiency means that our clients benefit from faster turnaround and cost savings.
 We believe that 5th axis technology is the future of machining.

-We’re excited about the new opportunities, technology, and applications coming our way in 2019.
-We’ll continue to draw upon the decades-long experience to meet new challenges in innovative ways, while still delivering the high quality our clients have come to expect from a Controlled Fluidics plastic component.
+We’re excited about the new opportunities, technology, and applications coming our way in the future.
+We’ll continue to draw upon the decades-long experience to meet new challenges in innovative ways while still delivering the high quality our clients have come to expect from a Controlled Fluidics plastic component.

 If you would like to discuss your precision plastic machining or manifold project with our expert engineers, get in touch.
 We’re happy to work with you to determine how Controlled Fluidics can make your project a success.